tock/tock/doc/courses/sosp/application.md

 #### LED

-The interface in `led.h` is used to control lights on Tock boards.
+The interface in `userland/libtock/led.h` is used to control lights on Tock boards.
 On the Hail board, there are three LEDs which can be controlled: Red, Blue, and Green.
 The functions in the LED module are: